MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/publish-react-posts.md

    > [!NOTE]
    >  When you reply to a private message, you can reply to a single recipient only with the social profile that received the private message.
 Group conversations aren’t supported in private messages.

-4. Type your message in the text entry field. [!INCLUDE[Dynamics 365 AI for Market Insights](../includes/pn-market-insights-long.md)] limits direct  messages to 10,000 characters.
+4. Type your message in the text entry field. [!INCLUDE[Dynamics 365 Market Insights](../includes/pn-market-insights-long.md)] limits direct  messages to 10,000 characters.
 When you get close to the character limit, [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] will show a counter so you can optimize the length of your content.

 5. Select **Send Private Message** to post on behalf of the selected social profile.